aztecrex/cj-static/README.md

 this opportunity to get acquanted with the new AWS CDK and to figure out how to do TDD and Top-down with it.

+## Requirements

+- Only accesible from inside corporate network
+- Single content store for all sites (for audits, backup, etc)
+- Easy to add content
+- Easy to add sites

 ## Architecture

 This project uses a single S3 bucket to hold content.
 Each static site we need will get its